Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

-We compare the resulting AUC with an equally-distributed data set.
-As Figure~\ref{fig:imbalanced_DL} shows, deep learning can indeed fight class imbalance.
-However, if the imbalance exceeds a certain threshold, a sudden drop in AUC can be expected.
 The threshold depends on the data set and machine learning algorithm.
 Our results indicate that a non-IID distribution not necessarily results in poor model quality.
 But, the model quality in the presence of non-IID is strongly dependent on the problem type and data set.
 This can be further increased with the appropriate model selection.
-As Figure~\ref{fig:imbalanced_DL} shows, deep learning is robust with a drop in AUC at 90\% imbalance.
+As Figure \ref{fig:imbalanced_DL} shows, deep learning is robust with a drop in AUC at 90\% imbalance.
 Whereas more training rounds does not improve the robustness for logistic regression, it does for deep learning.
 We also investigated the effect of multiple rounds to a non-IID setting.
 Again, we increased the training rounds over all configurations in data distributions and report the average.
-The increase in a number of training rounds leads to an improvement of model quality for deep learning with non-IID data (see Figure~\ref{fig:imbalanced_DL}), but does not affect the quality of logistic regression, regardless of the problem type \cite{leoscode}.
+The increase in a number of training rounds leads to an improvement of model quality for deep learning with non-IID data, but does not affect the quality of logistic regression, regardless of the problem type (see Figure \ref{fig:imbalanced_DL}).
 Thus, healthcare institutions need to consider that the model quality depends on minimal number of samples per class.
 This number depends on aspects like the training algorithm.
+Based on these findings medical institutions need to consider that, while FL is mostly robust to class imbalance, a minimal number of samples per class is necessary and that this minimum is highly dependent on other aspects like the machine learning algorithm used for training.